leangjia/blender_docs/trunk/blender_docs/manual/interface/window_system/tabs_panels.rst

    A panel is highlighted in yellow and a sub-panel in red.

 The smallest organizational unit in the user interface is a panel.
-*Panel header* is always visible, and it shows the title for the panel.
+*Panel header* are always visible.
+They show the title for the panel.
 Panels may also include sub-panels.